Has the winter weather got you climbing the walls? I have been known to climb a few walls in my time.

-While I was attending Weigh to Wellness Week at Sandy Cove Ministries retreat center, I had my opportunity.
+While I was attending a First Place retreat at Sandy Cove Ministries, I had my opportunity.
 With both excitement and a little fear, I took on the challenge of climbing the rock wall.
 I can tell you right now it is way harder than it looks!
 I started out pretty strong and made my way up about 15 feet, when I started to get really tired.
 I felt as though I had used every muscle group just to make the first 15 feet.
 I had about 20 more feet to go before the top.
 Pushing on, I came to a spot where I just could not find a handhold.
 Every hold I tried was just a little out of reach for me.
 I told the Lord, “If you had only made me just one inch taller, I could reach this next peg.”
 No matter where I positioned myself, I could not get to the next handhold.
 Then I remembered something I had learned at a Body & Soul Fitness workshop—our muscles have this little thing called a “plus”.
 The plus happens when you reach out your arm or leg, or whatever part, as far as you can and then when it’s at the fullest extension from the joint or point of connection, you give it just a little more—that’s the plus!
 One more time I reached up, but this time I gave it the plus and it happened!
 I was able to reach the next handhold, pull myself up and keep going!
 I experienced what I call the “power of the plus.”
 We all have it in us.
 The power of the plus causes us to be victorious and to believe in and act on what God says is true about us.

 In that moment I realized (again) the importance and power of stretching, both in our spiritual lives and in our physical lives.
 The Lord will often place us in situations in which he is stretching our ability to trust Him.
 When we turn to Him we’ll not only experience His presence, but we’ll also find out that God is more than able to provide for us in any situation.
 The Apostle Paul felt God’s stretching throughout his Christian life.
 In fact, you might even call Paul the flexible Apostle.
 Listen to how he describes in a letter he wrote to his friends in the city of Philippi his life and ability to trust God.